orshani1/SF-WeatherForcasting/README.md

    - The API response contains keys that are **invalid identifiers in Apex** (e.g., `date`, `maxtemp__c`, `mintemp__c` — where `__c` indicates Celsius; similar keys exist with `__f` for Fahrenheit).
    - This required me to **manually map** these keys to my model, making the service class more verbose.
    - If the API had valid key names, the code would be **simpler and shorter**.

+## How to use
+    the LWC component is already placed in Account record Page , the event which trigger its refresh is changes in the Account "ShippingAddress" Field , if you want to see other object behavior you will need to :
+1. Place the LWC Component on the record Record Page

+2. Add new Member to Record_Weather_Location_Fields__mdt Custom metadata

+## MAKE SURE YOU CHANGE ALL OF ADDRESS FIELDS , IF YOU ONLY CHANGE ONE (e.g ZipCode) AND NOT THE REST THE API WILL NOT DISPLAY A NEW LOCATION